 If it has been a while since the last time you had your grease trap cleaned, call Canessco Service Inc. today to schedule a grease trap cleaning in Edmonton.

 Whenever you wash your dishes, you might have noticed that fats, grease, and oils generally separate out of the wash water and float to the service, whereas food particles generally collect at the bottom of the sink.
 Grease traps and passive grease interceptors work on the same idea, trapping the grease, fats, and oils that float to the top of the water.

 In most restaurants, the wastewater is either drained into a passive grease trap interceptor or grease trap.
 The trap contains a middle layer of water that is free of the grease, fats, and oils.
 The grease trap allows only the middle layers of the water to flow through into the sanitary sewer system.

-Unfortunately, you cannot.
-Most floor drains lead directly to the city’s storm sewers, so dumping grease, fats, and oils down the drain is not only illegal, but harmful to the city’s infrastructure.
+No. Most floor drains lead right into the storm sewers so dumping grease into the drain is harmful to the city’s infrastructure and is also illegal.

 We recently heard of a restaurant in the Calgary area that had to permanently close up shop due to unsanitary conditions, partially as a result of a non-functioning or non-existent grease trap.
 Not only were they forced to close, but the co-owner of the restaurant was levied $56,780 in fees.
 We would not want this to happen to any of the customers we serve, so please stay up-to-date on your grease trap cleanings!